rtoal/ple/docs/reinforcement/js.md

 1. Name all the falsy values in JavaScript.

+1. Name all the nullish values in JavaScript.

 1. How do you determine the type of an expression at runtime?

 1. When should you use `let` and when should you use `const`?